How to Find the Best Vet for Your Pet

 Can You Get Advice by Phone or Email?

-To save time and money—and to enable you to respond quickly to a pet’s needs—it’s important to be able to get meaningful advice by phone or email.
+To save time and money—and to quickly deal with your pet’s needs—you’ll need meaningful advice quickly.
 Our Ratings Tables show the survey results for our question “giving helpful advice by phone or email.”

-Although you want the best possible care for your furry friends, you don’t want it to cost you your life’s savings.
+Although you want the best possible care for your furry friends, you don’t want it to drain your life’s savings.
 Unfortunately, this is an area where consumers are often dissatisfied.
 The most common complaints we receive from vet customers concern excessive or unexpectedly high bills.

 The price comparison scores reported on our Ratings Tables help you compare fees.
 Our undercover shoppers called vets for their prices for six different procedures, shown below.
 The scores show how each vet’s prices compare to the average prices for all surveyed vets for the same mix of procedures.
 The scores are adjusted so that the average price comparison score is $100.
 Prices for a vet with a score of $90, then, were 10 percent lower than the average.
 We find that most vets are quite consistent in their pricing, so a vet with a low price comparison score is likely to charge low prices for other treatments.

 Of course, charging low prices is not the only way a vet can save you money.
-You also save if the vet shows you how to effectively prevent disease and injuries, and how to care for your pet yourself.
-Our customer survey question on “giving prevention/self-help advice” addresses these aspects of performance.
+You also save if the vet shows you how to effectively prevent disease and injuries, and care for your pet yourself.
+Our customer survey question on “giving prevention/self-help advice” addresses these issues.

 Equally important, you want a vet who informs you about lower-cost care alternatives and doesn’t perform more procedures than necessary.
 Unfortunately, our survey question on “helping keep pet’s medical costs down” received the lowest survey scores.
 Many commented that vets not only failed to consider and discuss lower-cost treatment alternatives, but also pushed costly treatments of little value.